Skip to content

 Set to something other than .mise.toml to have mise look for .mise.toml config files with a different name.

-Enables environment-specific config files such as .mise.development.toml.
+Enables profile-specific config files such as .mise.development.toml.
 Use this for different env vars or different tool versions in development/staging/production environments.
 See Profiles for more on how to use this feature.

 MISE_ENV_FILE